-It’s time to hold the trucking industry accountable for the role its plays in dangerous truck accidents every day.
-If you or a loved one is a victim of a truck accident, you may be entitled to compensation.
+It’s time to hold the trucking industry accountable for the role it plays in dangerous truck accidents every day.
+If you or a loved one is a victim of a truck accident injury, you may be entitled to financial compensation.
 Houston Truck accident attorney Dax Garza offers Free Consultations for all truck accident victims.

 West Texas Oilfield Truck Accident

 Texas Trucking Accident

 In the blink of an eye, a large truck can cause a roadway accident.
 Because even minor big rig accidents can cause life-altering injuries, trucking companies and truck drivers have a responsibility to exercise great caution.
 Trucking companies must perform all required maintenance and routinely inspect every vehicle before each trip to ensure its fitness for the road.
 Additionally, trucking companies should require routine driving safety courses for all drivers.

 Drivers must also commit to maintaining their vehicles in proper working condition and keeping their certifications up to date.
 When drivers cut corners and fail to drive safely, they put everyone on the road at risk.
 They are in charge of tractor-trailers that can weigh 80,000 pounds and measure 70-80 feet in length.
 When they make a mistake, the consequences for other motorists can be horrific.

 ONE OF THE MOST COMMON CAUSES OF TRUCK ACCIDENTS IS TRUCK DESIGN